Design for Good

-Design for Good is a global non-profit alliance, aiming to deliver direct and measurable Environmental, social, and corporate governance (ESG) impact against the United Nation's Sustainable Development Goals (SDGs).
+Design for Good is a global non-profit alliance, aiming to deliver direct and measurable Environmental, social, and corporate governance (ESG) impact against the United Nations' Sustainable Development Goals (SDGs).
 The alliance was established in 2022, and its founding members include General Mills, Logitech, LIXIL, McKinsey & Company, Microsoft led by Xbox, Nedbank, Nestlé, PepsiCo, Philips, and the Royal College of Art.

 History

 Design for Good was first created by a group of senior design leaders.
 This group was co-founded by Ben Sheppard, a partner from McKinsey & Company.

 By December 2021, Design for Good was registered as an independent not-for-profit organization in the United Kingdom.
 On March 22, 2022 (World Water Day), the founding ten alliance members signed up to work together: General Mills, LIXIL, Logitech, McKinsey & Company, Microsoft led by Xbox, Nedbank, Nestlé, PepsiCo, Philips, and the Royal College of Art.

 On April 21, 2022 (World Innovation Day), Design for Good publicly launched.
 By the summer of 2022, The first cohort of 600+ designers started working together.